vipulnaik/diet-exercise-health/events/2025/2025-activity-tracker.md

 On the way from ASUC Berkeley to Trader Joe's, I walked through part of the UC Berkeley campus, an area that I have not walked through for a long time.

+## 2025-12-27

+On Saturday 2025-12-27 I made a trip to Walgreens in the evening to purchase various toiletries items.